Roy Thomas: DC Comics

 In 1981, after several years of freelancing for Marvel and a dispute with then editor-in-chief Jim Shooter, Thomas signed a three-year exclusive writing/editing contract with DC.
 He marked his return to that company with a two-part Green Lantern story in Green Lantern #138–139 (March–April 1981), and briefly wrote Batman, DC Comics Presents, and the Legion of Super-Heroes.
 DC gave Thomas' work a promotional push by featuring several of his series in free, 16-page insert previews.

 Thomas married his second wife, Danette Couto, in May 1981.
 Danette legally changed her first name to Dann and would become Thomas' regular writing partner.
 He credits her with the original idea for the Arak, Son of Thunder series drawn by Ernie Colón.
-Writer Gerry Conway would also be a frequent collaborator with Thomas; together they wrote a two-part Superman-Shazam team-up in DC Comics Presents; a series of Atari Force and Swordquest mini-comics packaged with Atari 2600 video games; and three Justice League-Justice Society crossovers.
+Writer Gerry Conway was also a frequent collaborator with Thomas.
+Together, they wrote a two-part Superman-Shazam team-up in DC Comics Presents; a series of Atari Force and Swordquest mini-comics packaged with Atari 2600 video games; and three Justice League-Justice Society crossovers.
 Conway also contributed ideas to the talking animal comic Captain Carrot and His Amazing Zoo Crew!, created by Thomas and Scott Shaw.
 Thomas and Conway were to be the co-writers of the JLA/Avengers intercompany crossover but editorial disputes between DC and Marvel caused the project's cancellation.
 During that era, Roy Thomas and Gerry Conway collaborated on the screenplays for two movies: the animated feature Fire and Ice (1983) and Conan the Destroyer (1984).
 The duo also worked on a live-action X-Men film for production company Nelvana that never went into production.

 As a solo writer, Roy Thomas wrote Wonder Woman and, with artist Gene Colan, updated the character's costume and introduced a new supervillainess, the Silver Swan.
 His final work on the series, issue #300 (Feb.
 1983), was co-written with his wife Dann Thomas, who, as Roy Thomas noted in 1999 "became the first woman ever to receive scripting credit on the world's foremost super-heroine."
+Joye Hummel and Dorothy Woolfolk ghostwrote some early Wonder Woman stories but were not credited.